mhtess/bdappl2018/chapters/3-simpleModels.md

 display("proportion of kids who helped = " + observedProportionHelping)
 ~~~~

 Note that using the `binomial` distribution loses the information available in `observableResponses` in the code box above.
 The only additional information in `observableResponses` was the order of the data, which we are assuming is not relevant.
+(We assume the same model for the 4th participant as we do for the 14th participant.)

-It is not always the case that the generative process of the data that we want to assume in our experimental setting has a canonical distribution that corresponds to it.
+It is not always the case that the generative process of the data that we want to assume in our experimental setting has a canonical distribution (like the Binomial) that corresponds to it.
+But using probabilistic programs, we can represent any generative process by stringing together multiple sampling statements, and possibly transforming them using mathematical (deterministic) operations.
+We will see this in the next chapter.

 ### Modeling scientific uncertainty